HeigatVu/wiki-llm-knowledge/README.md

 # Background
-I based on description of Andrew Karpathy about [llm-wiki](https://gist.github.com/karpathy/442a6bf555914893e9891c11519de94f).
+- I based on description of Andrew Karpathy about [llm-wiki](https://gist.github.com/karpathy/442a6bf555914893e9891c11519de94f).
 Besides, I also refer the idea of [SamurAIGPT](https://github.com/SamurAIGPT/llm-wiki-agent).
+I appreciate their suggestion because it inspire me a lot.
+- The reason I build this repo to solve one problem about linking between papers and suggest about my knowledge notes.
+So I leverage the power of LLM to suggest me fixing and writing in obsidian.
 # Setup
 ## UV
 ```